pekkis/hardcore-react-training/README.md

 - `cp .env.example .env`
 - `npm run start`

 Open browser and go to http://localhost:3000 (if that is reserved for some reason, you might get another port but the terminal should tell you that).
-You should see a "beautiful" welcoming screen that contains a duckling and suggests that some people like suckling on ducklings.
+You should see a "beautiful" welcoming screen that contains a duckling and might suggest that some people like suckling on ducklings.

-There should be some helpful instructions / assertions on the screen.
-Please look at it carefully.
+There should be more instructions / assertions on the screen.
+Please read carefully.
 If you're happy with what you see, you're done.

 ### Build

 - `npm run build`

-Look at the `dist/`
+Look at `dist/` folder.

 ## Licensing